alex-kings/brio-project/PROGRESS.md

 - Somehow determine in advance that a certain track will not work (or is unlikely to)?

 - Mix up the order of each generation
+- Add condition for the farthest away a piece can be placed.

+- Modify the validation conditions for larger tracks (make them a percentage of the number of pieces perhaps?)

 Removed testing of the same track multiple times.
 This saves a LOT of time. (comparison with / without ?)
 Talk about the FACTORIAL nature of the problem otherwise.

+Similar inputs can take SIGNIFICANTLY different run times.
+This means that a lot of improvement can be done.
+(look at track 1, 2, 3) => 1 and 2 were made with initial shuffling, 3 without.